top of page

 My one and only frustration was that I simply couldn’t capture the perfection of the view with my deficient watercolour sketches.
 Must try harder (and stay longer).

 Time slid by like honey here.
 It felt sweet and languorous.
-But soon it was late, and I had a whole pomegranate to explore!
+But soon it was late, and I had a whole pomegranate to explore.

 Modica is the historical capital of the Province of Ragusa.
 Many more people visit nearby Ragusa, and so they should, for its gravity defying aspect, its Mediterranean hued accents, it’s majestic Duomo and its 2* Michelin restaurant.
 That leaves Modica and its special charms less well trodden.